nordeck/vsg-offline-installer-v11/README.md

 Use a Debian 11 Bullseye box with
 [standard packages](https://www.debian.org/doc/manuals/debian-faq/pkg-basics.en.html#priority)
 only.
-It will not if non-standard packages are installed, such as desktop environment.
+It will not work if non-standard packages are installed, such as desktop environment.

 ### Update